-Student Learning Objectives
+Student Learning Outcomes

-The learning objectives for this course are as follows.
+The learning outcomes for this course are as follows.
 A student who has taken this course will demonstrate the ability to:

 1. Translate between verbal and mathematical descriptions of physical situations.
-Apply mathematical reasoning, using algebra and trigonometry, to analyze these situations.
+Apply mathematical reasoning, using algebra, trigonometry and calculus, to analyze these situations.